 Because these women have the capability to change mindsets, to even bring about change, and they should make right use of it.

 If Kareena Kapoor Khan’s ‘size zero’ can encourage an entire country to become that, imagine the aftermath of her calling out to young women, urging them to not be afraid and telling them that they’re not alone.

 But what these women, most importantly, need is assurance.
 An assurance that they would not lose their jobs, that they would not be hurt – mentally, physically or emotionally – that their dignity will be upheld.
-What was possible in the West is not certainly possible here.
 There are men in the industry, who have been pointed fingers at, who have stepped down or made to step down from their positions of power till there are any clarifications on the same.
 The Mumbai Film Festival even took down the screening of a particular film produced by AIB because Tanmay Bhatt has been blamed for sexual harassment.
 But is that the right way to deal with it?
 Yes, Tanmay Bhatt, until and if found guilty, shouldn’t be allowed to be worked with, that I agree with.
 But what about the effort that the other people had put in to make the film?
 What about their efforts?